 where $w_i = 1 / \sigma_i^2$ and $\sigma_{i} = (\sigma_{+,i} - \sigma_{-,i} )/2$ is the arithmetic mean of the upper and lower uncertainties $\sigma_{+,i}$ and $\sigma_{-,i}$.

 Similarly, the upper and lower uncertainties on $\mu$ are computed as:

+When the uncertainty of a value is unknown, we set it to 100\% of the value to weight the mean.
 At this stage, the $N$ estimates used to compute the average may be less than the total number of estimates available.
-Every single entry in \ssodnet.\datacloud has a selection flag (\Autoref{sec:datacloud}).
+Every single entry in \ssodnet.\datacloud has a selection flag (see \Autoref{sec:datacloud}).
 Only three values are possible for this flag: -1, 0 (default), and 1.
 Any estimate with a selection flag of -1 is discarded from the computation of the best estimate.
-If an estimate is flagged to 1, it is considered to be \textsl{the} best estimate (we restrain from using it).
+If an estimate is flagged with 1, it is considered to be the best estimate (we refrain from using it).
 The overwhelming majority of entries in \datacloud have a selection flag of 0.

-We describe herebelow how the preferential order is defined for each parameter, and provide the exhaustive order in \Autoref{app:order}.
-Exceptions to this scheme of averaging are family membership, albedo, taxonomy, and orbital elements of SSOs.
+We describe below how the preferential order is defined for each parameter and we provide the exhaustive order in \Autoref{app:order}.
+Exceptions to this scheme of averaging include family membership, albedo, taxonomy, and the orbital elements of SSOs.